 There have always been pastors and churches in transition, regardless of which appointment system was in operation at the time.
-In 1993 The Free Methodist Church in Canada moved from the Bishop/Ministerial Appointment Committee (MAC) appointments system to the current process whereby the local church in transition develops a church profile and pastor’s job description and works through a board-approved Pastoral Leadership Task Force (PLTF) in consultation with the Director of Personnel to hire a pastor who is a good fit for the local church.
-After receiving resumes, interviews and selecting a pastor, the PLTF chairperson sends a request to the Bishop for that pastor to be appointed by the conference, and in turn the Bishop presents that recommendation to the Ministerial Education Guidance and Placement (MEGaP) committee for approval, after which the selected pastor is appointed.
+Once a local church is in transition, a board-approved Pastoral Leadership Task Force (PLTF) develops a church profile and pastor’s job description and works in consultation with the Director of Church Health to hire a pastor who is a good fit for the local church and the denomination.
+After receiving resumes, conducting interviews and selecting a pastor, the PLTF chairperson sends a request to the Bishop for that pastor to be appointed by the conference, and in turn the Bishop presents that recommendation to the Ministerial Education Guidance and Placement (MEGaP) committee for approval, after which the selected pastor is appointed.

-At some point in their ministry career, pastors will find themselves in transition, whether it is between pastoral appointments at local churches, going into transition without a new pastoral position or transitioning to retirement.
+At some point in the pastor’s ministry career, he or she will find themselves in transition, whether it is between pastoral appointments at local churches, going into transition without a new pastoral position or transitioning to retirement.
 The Transitions Handbook for Pastors is designed to be a helpful resource during the process.

 |CHURCHES IN TRANSITION-PROFILES AVAILABLE:|